em3ndez/tiny-web-server/README.md

 # Other pros and cons

-Well cons, really:
+Well cons, really (Batteries not included):

-* Batteries not included.
+* No template-engine bindings or examples or linkages to front-end techs (Angular/React/Vue),
+* No integrations with event techs (Kafka, etc) or databases
+* No Kotlin enablers or examples
+* No GraalVM / native support
+* No reactive examples
+* No easy/automatic OpenAPI or Swagger
+* No built-in HTTPS support, let alone LetsEncrypt cert fu
+* No ram caching for things that don't change with lots of GET traffic
 * Not perf/load tested
-* No built-in HTTPS support.
+* No opinion on user sessions
-* Utilizes some regex wrapping of Java's build-in webserver tech - either could have vulns.
+* Utilizes some regex wrapping of Java's built-in webserver tech - either could have vulns versus Netty, etc.

 # User guide